PacoteJS/pacote/packages/bloom-search/README.md

   yields more reliable results but makes the index larger.
 The value defaults to `0.0001` (or 0.01%).

+- `ngrams` (`number`) indexes n-grams beyound the single text tokens.
+A value of `2` indexes digrams, a value of `3` indexes digrams and trigrams, and so forth.
+This allows seaching the index for simple phrases (a phrase search is entered "between quotes").
+Indexing n-grams may dramatically increase the size of the generated indices.
+Default value is `1` (no n-grams are indexed).

 - `preprocess` (`(text: unknown, field: IndexField) => string`) is a function to serialise each field as a `string` and optionally process it before indexing.
   For example, you can use this function to strip HTML from a field value.
 By